Safety Issues in Oriental Medicine — 2.0 CEU's

 - What not to do to prevent misuse of heat lamps, moxibustion and taping needles in place

 - What you must do to insure that workplace conventions are in compliance with OSHA regulations

-This course is approved for PDA's (CEU's) by the NCCAOM and the states of Florida, California, Illinois and Texas.
+This course is approved for PDA's (CEU's) by the NCCAOM and the states of California and Texas.
 The NCCAOM designation for this course is ACHB 319-111.
-It is given under Illinois Acupuncture Continuing Education Provider License Number 225.000013 and Texas CAE Approved Provider Number CAE00019.
+It is given under California Continuing Education Provider Number CEP 592.
+It is given under Texas CAE Approved Provider Number CAE00019.
 In order to smooth the way in taking this course, please refer to 'Download Instructions' before ordering this course.

 Running Time: 1:38

 |Please click on this icon to listen to a free sample of this course.|